Doppler effect: Flow measurement

-Instruments such as the laser Doppler velocimeter (LDV), and acoustic Doppler velocimeter (ADV) have been developed to measure velocities in a fluid flow.
-The LDV emits a light beam and the ADV emits an ultrasonic acoustic burst, and measure the Doppler shift in wavelengths of reflections from particles moving with the flow.
+Instruments such as the laser Doppler velocimeter (LDV), Acoustic Doppler current profiler (ADCP), and acoustic Doppler velocimeter (ADV) have been developed to measure velocities in a fluid flow.
+The LDV emits a light beam, and the ADCP and ADV emits an ultrasonic acoustic burst, and measure the Doppler shift in wavelengths of reflections from particles moving with the flow.
 The actual flow is computed as a function of the water velocity and phase.
 This technique allows non-intrusive flow measurements, at high precision and high frequency.

 Velocity profile measurement

 Developed originally for velocity measurements in medical applications (blood flow), Ultrasonic Doppler Velocimetry (UDV) can measure in real time complete velocity profile in almost any liquids containing particles in suspension such as dust, gas bubbles, emulsions.
 Flows can be pulsating, oscillating, laminar or turbulent, stationary or transient.
 This technique is fully non-invasive.

 Satellites

 Satellite navigation

 The Doppler shift can be exploited for satellite navigation such as in Transit and DORIS.